 And here is why those two platforms can’t fix it: both have AI machines built to give millions of advertising customers ways to target the well-studied eyeballs of billions of people, using countless characterizations of those eyeballs.In fact, the only (and highly ironic) way they can police bad acting on their platforms is by hiring people who do nothing but look for that bad acting.

 One fix is regulation.
 We now have that, hugely, with the General Data Protection Regulation (GDPR).
 It’s an EU law, but it protects the privacy of EU citizens everywhere—with potentially massive fines.
 In spirit, if not also in letter (which the platforms are struggling mightily to weasel around), the GDPR outlaws tracking people like tagged animals online.
 I’ve called the GDPR an extinction event for adtech, and the main reason brands (including the media kind) need to fire it.

-The other fix is personal, meaning ways each of us have to manage all our dealings with other entities online.
-I explain this in Giving Customers Scale, and in many other posts, columns and essays compiled in my People vs. Adtech series.
+Now here’s the key: what we need most are single and simple ways for each of us to manage all our dealings with other entities online.
+Having separate means, each provided by the dozens or hundreds of sites and services we each deal with, all with different UIs, login/password gauntlets, forms to fill out, meaningless privacy policies and for-lawyers-only terms of service, cannot work.
+All that shit may give those companies scale across many consumers, but every one of them only adds to those consumers’ relationship overhead.
+I explain how this will work in Giving Customers Scale, plus many other posts, columns and essays compiled in my People vs. Adtech series, which is on its way to becoming a book.
 I’d say more about all of it, but need to catch a plane.
 See you on the other coast.

 Meanwhile, the least we can do is start talking about decoy news and the business model that pays for it.